Stephen-Lon/Alfred-workflow-search-files-by-extension/README.md

 # Alfred-workflow-search-files-by-extension
-Search for files with a given extension in a given folder (and, optionally, its subfolders)
+Search for files with a given extension in a given folder (and, optionally, its subfolders).
+(This ReadMe is for version 2.0)

 # Introduction